williamsca/williamsca/about.md

 maintain familiarity with math and programming, and to /appear/ productive at work during slow days.

-I'm a Kansan, a graduate of Williams College, a student of economics, and I work in antitrust consulting in Washington, D.C.
+I'm a Kansan, a student of economics, and I now work in antitrust consulting in Washington, D.C.

 I'm now curious about [monopsony power in labor markets](https://equitablegrowth.org/working-papers/anticompetitive-mergers/) and [why people move to cities](https://www.richmondfed.org/publications/research/economic_brief/2018/eb_18-10).